 Also, this seems to work in PowerPoint 2007 as well, but fails in PowerPoint 2010 and higher because the sound stops playing when you step into a custom show.

-This technique assumes you know how to loop sound across slides.
+This technique assumes you know how to loop sound across slides in PowerPoint.

-2. Next mark slide 2 through the last slide to be a custom show with automated timing to advance slides.
-Make sure Slide 1 DOES NOT have automated timing to advance slide.
+- Next, mark all slides from your second slide through the last slide to be a custom show.
+Do note that all these slides already have automated timings to advance slides.
+Make sure Slide 1 does not have automated timing to advance slide.

-3. Add an Action Button (or hyperlink) to Slide One to link to the Custom Show.
-Slide 1 should now have two items; the sound file and an action button or hyperlink to start the Custom Show.
+- Add an Action Button (or hyperlink) to the first “kick off” slide.
+Bring up the Action Settings dialog box, and not the Hyperlink dialof box, and link to your custom show.
+Slide 1 should now have two items; the sound file and an action button or hyperlink to start the custom show.

-When you run the slide show, Slide 1 will start the music and you’ll need to click on the Action Object or Hyperlink to start the custom show.
+When you run the slideshow, Slide 1 will start the music and you’ll need to click on the Action Object or Hyperlink to start the custom show.
 From that point on, the presentation should loop through Slide 2 to the Last Slide without resetting the music (unless you have some other sound stop it between Slide 2 and the Last Slide).
-If you saved it as a PowerPoint Show (PPS), the whole thing will close neatly when you press ESC.
+If you saved it as a PowerPoint Show (PPS or PPSX), the whole thing will close neatly when you press Esc.